MSPCA-Angell Headquarters

 Sunday Hunting

-The ban on Sunday hunting in Massachusetts has been law for more than 300 years.
+The ban on Sunday hunting in Massachusetts has been law since 1899.
 For wildlife and nature photographers, mountain bikers, hikers, horseback riders, trail runners, bird-watchers, and families and their companion animals, Sunday provides an invaluable one-day respite during hunting seasons to enjoy the safety and serenity of the state’s natural resources.
 However, more than five bills have been filed this legislative session would eliminate in whole or part the statewide ban on Sunday hunting.
 Sunday hunting bills prioritize a small minority over an overwhelming majority of Massachusetts residents who do not hunt, and who enjoy non-consumptive uses of nature and wildlife.
-86% of Massachusetts residents want to maintain the ban on Sunday hunting while hunters represent just 1% of the Massachusetts population.
+More than 1.5 times more Massachusetts voters want to maintain the ban on Sunday hunting rather than lift it.

 Trapping